 You can overwrite a map service that has been published to a stand-alone ArcGIS Server 10.6 or later.
 Reasons to overwrite a map service include updating source data, changing map or layer properties (such as layer symbology), editing the item description, and setting different configuration properties.
 When you overwrite a map service, any maps that use the service in client applications are updated.

 Overwriting a map service is similar to publishing a map service.
 You can change most of the properties of a map service when you overwrite it, including both properties of the map itself and configuration settings.
 You can't change the name of the service or its location (the service URL).
-If you are overwriting a cached map service, see the section Cached map service considerations for more details.
+If you are overwriting a cached map service, see the section Cached map service considerations, below.

 - Open the ArcGIS Pro project that contains the map that you published as a map service.